 Transitioning from a J-1 exchange visitor visa to a green card is a complex process.
 Getting a waiver for the home presence requirement, proving that your green card application wasn’t a preconceived idea, and several other intrigues surrounding the process require thoroughness.
 This is why you need the service of an immigration lawyer.

-At our office, we have a team of highly experienced J-1 and green card immigration attorneys with excellent track records of helping many exchange visitors transition to lawful permanent resident.
-Our immigration lawyers are capable of advising you on the decisions best suited for the qualifications and expectations of the visa.
+VisaNation Law Group has a team of highly experienced J-1 and green card immigration attorneys with excellent track records of helping many exchange visitors transition to lawful permanent resident.
+Their immigration lawyers are capable of advising you on the decisions best suited for the qualifications and expectations of the visa.

-You can schedule a consultation with one of our immigration lawyers today by simply filling out this consultation form.
+You can schedule a consultation with VisaNation Law Group today by simply filling out this consultation form.